To Conduct Research - Other

 Responsibilities of the Scholar

 1) Every visiting scholar should "check-in" with OIS.
-This means that they should report to our office with their documents (passport, DS-2019, I-94 card), so that we can report their physical presence at our University to the U.S. Immigration and Customs Enforcement.
+This means that they should report to our office with their documents (passport, DS-2019, I-94 record), so that we can report their physical presence at our University to the U.S. Immigration and Customs Enforcement.
+See the Travel page for instructions on how to obtain your I-94 record.

 2) Every visiting scholar/researcher is required to provide proof of insurance while here in the U.S.